 - Highly competitive, the school accepts fewer than half (35 percent) of its applicants.

 - Students have more than 40 performance opportunities a year, including fully mounted productions such as “The Nutcracker.”

 - Exemplary facilities for dancers include nine air-conditioned dance studios with sprung floors and two performance spaces (1,380-seat Stevens Center and the more intimate Agnes de Mille Theatre).

-- Dance students and alumni have won awards and recognition from the Prix de Lausanne, International Ballet Competitions and the Princess Grace Foundation and the Youth America Grand Prix Competition.
+- Dance students and alumni have won awards and recognition from the Prix de Lausanne, International Ballet Competitions, the Princess Grace Foundation and the Youth America Grand Prix Competition.